 I like to wrap and freeze my cake layers while they are still warm- and leave them for at least 3 hours (up to three months is fine)!

-The Kahlua Espresso Frosting is an American Buttercream frosting that combines butter, confectioners sugar, and in this case a little espresso and Kahlua as well!
-It is smooth and creamy, super easy to make, and it pipes perfectly!
+The Kahlua Buttercream is an American Buttercream frosting that combines butter, confectioners sugar, and in this case a little espresso and Kahlua as well!
+It is smooth and creamy, super easy to make, and it pipes perfectly.
+In other words, it’s everything that you need in a buttercream frosting.

 The Kahlua Espresso Syrup: This syrup or glaze is a combination of Kahlua, espresso granules, and a touch of confectioners sugar.
 Once dissolved, simply brush over your cake layers to give the cake an added layer of Kahlua flavor.